Part-DB/Part-DB-server/docs/troubleshooting.md

 If this does not help, please [open an issue on GitHub](https://github.com/Part-DB/Part-DB-symfony).

-## Search for user and reset password:
+## Search for the user and reset the password:

 You can list all users with the following command: `php bin/console partdb:users:list` To reset the password of a user you can use the following